View JSONata

 Edit JSONata Expression Settings

-Selecting a JSONata expression card from the list opens the expression's settings page.
-This page provides two options for managing the expression:
+1. Selecting a JSONata expression band from the list opens the expression's settings page.

 1. On this screen, you can edit any of the settings by navigating into the row: